 Toyota's RAV4 comes with a 2.5 liter, 176 HP four-cylinder and 6-speed auto.

 Yesterday's 6-cylinder has been discontinued….and it doesn't seem to be missed.
 The RAV is geared for "stoplight go"….with plenty of torque.
 The auto comes with "eco", normal and "sport" modes….and both normal and sport move the RAV4 down the road quite easily.
 The only place that you might miss the old V6 is high-speed passing….and then….you probably shouldn't be going that fast anyway….right?

 As with most Toyotas, the RAV4 comes in LE, XLE and "Limited" trim…in both front-wheel-drive and all-wheel-drive.

-Our test RAV4 was a Limited All-Wheel-Drive version with a$1,660 audio package including nav, Toyota's "etune", and just about all the connectivity and voice-recognition that you could want.
-With a $500 blind-spot-monitor, our RAV4 listed at $31,415.
-Drop the AWD, and you'll be right around 30K even.
+Our test RAV4 was a Limited front-wheel-drive version with $785 worth of upgraded audio audio including Toyota's "entune", and just about all the connectivity and voice-recognition that you could want.

 One area in which Toyota seems to out-shine their competition is their interiors.